PraeceptorXS/Java-Projects/README.md

 # Java-Projects
-ben
-Just a little collection of java projects done for fun
+Just a little collection of java projects done for fun.
+Mostly messing around with data structures and graphics